 The final signer of the Declaration from Connecticut, Oliver Wolcott of Litchfield, provides a testament to the courage of this state’s “founding fathers.”
 Wolcott actually had a chance to avoid the dangerous duty of putting his name on the Declaration.
 He was not present when others signed the document in July 1776, having gone home to Connecticut because of illness.

 In October, Wolcott returned and placed his signature on the Declaration.
 From that point on, Wolcott alternately served in government and in the military.
 He commanded 14 regiments of the Connecticut militia during the Revolutionary War, reaching the rank of brigadier general before the conflict ended.
-Wolcott finished off his days as lieutenant governor and governor of Connecticut and died in office in 1797.
+Wolcott finished off his days as lieutenant governor and governor of Connecticut, dying in office in 1797.

 Follow Steve Kotchko on Twitter for news and insider tidbits on politics and government: @CRN_News